homobel/autochange/README.md

 	$('input').autoChange(true).on('auto-change', fn);

-To destroy all changes that plugin makes on initialization try this:
+To destroy all changes that plugin makes through initialization try this:

 	$('input').autoChange(null);

+Forced change events obtain the original event object as second paramenter.

+	function fn(e, eOriginal) {
+		// ...
+	}

 Enjoy it.